 The Madison Police Department (MPD) has primary jurisdiction in most areas off campus in the campus area.
 Other county, state and federal agencies also provide law enforcement services in the Madison area.
 MPD routinely works with UWPD, campus conduct officers, and the UW-Madison Center for Leadership and Involvement (CfLI) on any serious incidents occurring off campus when a UW-Madison student is involved.
-MPD has a designated officer liaison to the Langdon Neighborhood, which is the off-campus area that is home to many officially registered student organizations including fraternities and sororities.
-Under the advisement of the Fraternity and Sorority
+UWPD has a designated Downtown Liaison Police Officer who serves the off-campus student population, particularly in the Langdon and State Street areas.
+The Downtown Liaison Officer works to engage with students and other campus partners, connect students with necessary resources, and to provide a link between UWPD and MPD police response in these areas.